Strathclyde Institute of Pharmacy & Biomedical SciencesWorking with industry & organisations

 Placements provide a unique opportunity for our students to develop both personally and professionally.
 However, as an employer, whether you are a large multinational or an SME, you could also benefit from participating in our Industrial Placement Programme.

-If you're interested in exploring the possibility of joint studentships or student placements within your business please contact Debbie Stack, Knowledge Exchange Manager.
+If you're interested in exploring the possibility of joint studentships or student placements within your business please contact Debbie Stack, Business Development Manager.